Sylvan Heights Waterfowl Park is a fascinating world of birds

 So if you want to try the much-lauded and oft denied vinegar wash, here is the recipe: [click to continue…]

-Come and celebrate Sage at the First Annual Sage Festival in Windsor, North Carolina.
-The festivities kick off on Friday night, May 31st with a street dance downtown on Granville Street.
+Come and celebrate Sage at the Second Annual Sage Festival in Windsor, North Carolina.
+The festivities kick off on Friday night, May 30th with a street dance downtown on Granville Street.
 There will be three bands, farm equipment displays and vendors and lots of stuff about sage.
+The festival continues on Saturday May 31st downtown Windsor.

 Bertie County and the surrounding counties in eastern North Carolina grow 15,000 acres of Clary Sage.
 This sage is in the Salvia family; I remember my mother calling the red salvia that is so popular “scarlet sage.”
 Clary Sage is a beautiful plant that grows upright and blooms with vibrant, mostly purple flowers. [click to continue…]